Visit

 An illustration of a computer sits on a table.
 The screen is dark but floating in front of it are transparent blue boxes featuring things AI can do like create text or search the internet.
 These boxes all link back to the computer through thin white lines

 Artificial intelligence (AI) is the ability for computers to simulate human-like intelligence.
-It works by using algorithms trained on large data sets to produce an output that historically only humans could provide.
-AI exists in many common products and services like Apple’s FaceID, Google Translate, social media feeds, and recommendations on Amazon and Netflix.
+It uses algorithms trained on large data sets to produce an output historically only humans could provide.
+AI exists in many everyday products and services, such as Apple’s FaceID, Google Translate, social media feeds, and recommendations on Amazon and Netflix.

 Generative AI (GenAI) is a type of AI that can create a wide variety of content like text, images, music, audio, and videos.
-GenAI is capable of producing highly realistic and complex content that mimics human creativity.
+GenAI can produce highly realistic and complex content that mimics human creativity.
 Examples of GenAI include ChatGPT and Google Gemini.

-Aims Information Technology supports responsible experimentation of these technologies, though there are important considerations to keep in mind when using these tools, including information security and data privacy, compliance, copyright, and academic integrity.
+Aims Information Technology supports responsible experimentation of these technologies.
+However, there are important considerations to keep in mind when using these tools, including information security and data privacy, compliance, copyright, and academic integrity.